thehyve/transmart-core/transmart-batch/docs/data_formats/tags.md

 - `Concept path` **(Mandatory)** Relative concept path pointing to a node the tag is associated with.
 Path nodes should be separated by a `\` and do not include the top node (study name).
 Use `\` to denote study node. e.g. `\Biomarker Data\Cell-line proteomics\LFQ-1`
     NOTE: It should exactly correspond to the path of the node.
-Otherwise it will be uploaded, but never appears on the tree.
+Otherwise it will be uploaded, but not appear on the tree.

 - `Tag title` **(Mandatory)** Title of the tag (e.g. `ORGANISM`).